ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ### Errors are propagated immediately
 ### Side effects occur for each subscription

-If a [RACSignal][] is created using `+createSignal:`, the given block will be called once for each new subscription.
+When a [RACSignal][] is subscribed to, its subscribe block will be called once for each new subscription.
 This means that side effects inside a [RACSignal][] subscribe block will happen as many times as subscriptions to the signal itself.

 Consider this example:
 ```objc